dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ## dbt Cloud v1.1.38 (October 27, 2021)
 Have you used the [Metadata API](https://docs.getdbt.com/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview) yet?
-The Metadata API is available to customers on the Team and Enterprise plans, and with it, you can learn tons about your dbt project, if it's running dbt v0.19.0 or later.
+The Metadata <Term id="api" /> is available to customers on the Team and Enterprise plans, and with it, you can learn tons about your dbt project, if it's running dbt v0.19.0 or later.
 You can now query information about _any_ run, not just the last run of a job.
 Mo' data, mo' fun!

 ## dbt Cloud v1.1.37 (October 13, 2021)